Katharinabitzan/TourBooker_individual_project/README.md

-# PLANNING

 # BRIEF

-# Gym

-A local gym has asked you to build a piece of software to help them to manage memberships, and register members for classes.

 ## MVP

+A local gym has asked you to build a piece of software to help them to manage memberships, and register members for classes. </br>

 - The app should allow the gym to create / edit / delete members
 - The app should allow the gym to create / edit / delete classes